embeddedforallefa/embedded_linux_with_yocto/README.md

-# Learn Yocto Projct to Build Custom Embedded Linux
+# Learn Embedded Linux with Yocto Project and Build Custom Embedded Linux

-This repo will give you a framework for learning Yocto Project for building custom Embedded Linux for your supported hardware.
+This repo will give you a framework for learning Embedded Linux with Yocto Project.
+You will learn both Embedded Linux and Yocto Project.

+If you follow along you will be able to build and run custom Embedded Linux for your hardware(ofcourse your hardware should be able to run linux).

-Here I use the BeagleBone Black as hardware reference platform and QEMU for the emulation wherever possible.
+Here I use the BeagleBone Black as hardware reference platform and QEMU for the emulation.

+The repo uses:

-The repo uses RELEASE : YP CORE - KIRKSTONE 4.0.6 - 2022.12.28
+1. YP CORE : KIRKSTONE 4.0.6 - 2022.12.28
+2. Hardware : BeagleBone Black Rev4
+3. Build Host : Ubuntu 22.04.1 LTS